The Pareto Frontier of Resilient Jet Tagging: Results

 Figure~\ref{fig:pareto_frontier} shows the classifier AUC \emph{vs.} resilience (AUC \%-difference for Pythia vs. Herwig samples), for each of the models trained and for each set of hyperparameters considered: `optimal' performance is at the lower-right corner of the figure.
 The Pareto frontier connecting models that optimize the AUC-resiliency tradeoff is highlighted, and models in the shaded region are Pareto-excluded.

 The Pareto frontier shows that more ``complex'' models (e.g. ParT) do achieve a higher raw performance, but at the cost of resiliency.
 On the other hand, simpler models based on physical principles, such as EFNs or mere expert features like angularities, are more robust.
-For top tagging, vertical columns of different network types strongly discourage the use of unnecessarily complex networks.
+In particular, multiplicities are powerful $q/g$ discriminants that appear to move the Pareto frontier forward of that which would be drawn from EFNs alone, despite their lacking IRC-safety.
+For top tagging, vertical columns of different observable/network types strongly discourage the use of unnecessarily complex networks.